Neuroscience Minor

 The interdisciplinary nature of neuroscience requires familiarity with components of biology and psychology among other disciplines.
 A minor in neuroscience will provide an understanding of how different components of the nervous system work together to coordinate physiological, physical, and cognitive functions.
 Students will gain an appreciation of this complex system and how changes in regulation can impact thoughts and actions.

 Students complete the Neuroscience minor with six courses: two required courses and four electives.
-For the elective courses, no more than two of the four may be selected from the same academic department, including cross-listed courses.

-To ensure the interdisciplinary nature of the program, students wishing to complete the minor must select elective courses offered by at least one participating department other than their own major.
-No more than two of the four elective courses can be offered by the same department (including cross-listed courses).
+To ensure the interdisciplinary nature of the program, students wishing to complete the minor must select elective courses such that:

-With permission of the Neuroscience Program Director, students can count one semester of appropriate research toward the minor (as an elective)
+With permission of the Neuroscience Program Director, students can count one semester of appropriate research toward the minor (as an elective).

-• Coursework includes a substantive treatment of brain/behavior relationships.
+1. Coursework includes a substantive treatment of brain/behavior relationships.

-• Coursework includes a substantive treatment of methodology, techniques, and approaches relevant to neuroscience.
+2. Coursework includes a substantive treatment of methodology, techniques, and approaches relevant to neuroscience.

 Required Courses6